 When it comes to buying tools, keep design in mind.
 As I mentioned earlier, people revert to old tools; they’re familiar and comfortable.
-When you look at something like Google G Suite, you know they’ve got the design conventions right.
+When you look at something like Google Workspace, you know they’ve got the design conventions right.
 If you buy a tool with a similar interface and feel, your employees will know where the buttons are – instinctively they’ll be able to do more.

 This ensures the tools you buy will be used and the results you want are more achievable.